ml-cvd-prediction/ml-cvd-prediction.github.io/final_report.md

 We can see that Random Forest Classifier performs the best to detect cardiovascular disease with this specific dataset.

+## Conclusion

+Previously, Ogunpola et al. [^4] ran all these supervised machine learning methods on the Cleveland and Mendeley datasets separately.
+With the random forest classifer, they achieved an accuracy of 98.6% and 91.09% on each respectively.
+When we combined the datasets, we achieved an accuracy of 94.6% which is close to the average of the two accuracies.
+Similar results hold for the rest of the supervised methods we used.
+Therefore, we were able to achieve a high accuracy while only training the model on one combined dataset instead of both separately, proving that our data cleaning was effecive.

 ## Timeline

 See [here](https://gtvault-my.sharepoint.com/:x:/g/personal/nmohanty8_gatech_edu/Ea0hvb17CY9PqYDmi1OoNPgBdbaerT9mzkF-UBq1l0d3eA?e=fmUT9p) for our Gantt Chart.